Peter Kurz: European and international activities

-Peter Kurz was actively involved in the establishment of the Global Parliament of Mayors (GPM) in 2016 and was deputy chairperson up to November 2019.
-At the Annual General Meeting of the GPM, which took place in Durban, South Africa, from 9 to 11 November 2019, Peter Kurz was appointed as chair.
+Kurz was actively involved in the establishment of the Global Parliament of Mayors (GPM) in 2016 and was deputy chairperson up to November 2019.
+At the Annual General Meeting of the GPM, which took place in Durban, South Africa, from 9 to 11 November 2019, Kurz was appointed as chair and headed it until he left the office of Lord Mayor.
 The GPM is a global movement of mayors which advocates the rights of cities and their majors and the "Right to the City".
 It is a member of the Global Taskforce of Local and Regional Governments.

-From 17 to 20 October 2016 Peter Kurz took part in the HABITAT III Conference of the United Nations in Quito, Ecuador.
+From 17 to 20 October 2016 Kurz took part in the HABITAT III Conference of the United Nations in Quito, Ecuador.
 There, Mannheim's municipal leader had the opportunity, as one of only 40 mayors from around the world, to issue a statement at the World Assembly of Mayors, and delivered a plea for the significance of cities.